AeroCarb Frequently Asked Questions

 6. Simpler Installation due to the elimination of the fuel pump.
 Also eliminates vapor lock:

 Anytime we can eliminate another mechanical system on an aircraft that can fail, we jump at the chance.
-The variable fuel pressures delivered by the fuel pump can also result in vapor lock, which is eliminated when the AeroCarb is used.
+The variable fuel pressures delivered by the fuel pump can also result in vapor lock, which is eliminated when the AeroInjector is used.

 7. Simpler Installation due to built-in control cable mounts:

 Those of you who have accomplished a Bing Carb installation know exactly what we're talking about.
 Most Bing Carb installers fashion their own custom brackets and modify the Bing Carb throttle control to make the installation somewhat workable.
-The AeroCarb has a built-in Throttle Cable Clamp along with Mixture Mount, greatly simplifying your cable routing.
-The new "pull-type" installation now available on the AeroCarb offers an even cleaner and simpler installation along with more flexibility in control cable routing.
+The AeroInjector has a built-in Throttle Cable Mount and Mixture Mount, greatly simplifying your cable routing.
+The new "pull-type" throttle cable installation of the AeroInjector offers an even cleaner and simpler installation along with more flexibility in control cable routing.

 8. Allows for Aerobatics: